Preface:

 where

-- IL the load current (A)
+- IL = Load current (A)

-Figure 2: The voltage-current-line of the generator.
 The electrical power in each point of the line corresponds to the area of the rectangle under the line.

 This equation represents the relation between the generated voltage Ut and the load current of the generator at given speed n, i.e. at fixed internally generated voltage Uind.